 The Cho Dong Xuan is a massive structure which is easy to find and get to.
 You will know you are in the right place because of a massive sign in the facade of the structure which reads Chợ Đồng Xuân.

-The communities surrounding the Dong Xuan Market are also filled with busy businesses which benefit from the market’s popularity especially among tourists.
+The communities surrounding the Dong Xuan Market are also filled with busy businesses that benefit from the market’s popularity, especially among tourists.

 Entering the massive four-story building housing the market, you will see just how hectic and busy the whole place can be.
-The place is stuffed to the rafters even during the slowest days of the week.
+In fact, the place is stuffed to the rafters even during the slowest days of the week.

 The Chợ Đồng Xuân houses dozens of small shops that sell souvenir items as well as apparels, home needs, gadgets, and more.

 These native bags are very popular among tourists.
-In fact, a lot of Filipinos buy these bags before flying back to the Philippines.
+As a matter of fact, a lot of Filipinos buy these bags before flying back to the Philippines.
 Some Filipinos actually come to Vietnam to buy stuff and mark up the price when they sell them back home.

-This tiny shop near the main door of the market, sells hundreds of different kinds of shades and eyewear.
-They’re quite cheap and the designs are pretty good.
+This tiny shop near the main door of the market sells hundreds of different kinds of shades and eyewear.
+They’re quite cheap and the designs are pretty good, too!

 According to one of my Vietnamese friends, these vases and wall decor are very popular among European tourists.
 Who wouldn’t like them, though?
 If I had enough money or baggage space, I’d buy them all!

-Another important souvenir item sold at Cho Dong Xuan are these pop-up cards with intricate paper art featuring some of the country’s most identifiable tourist attractions.
+Another important souvenir item sold at Cho Dong Xuan is these pop-up cards with intricate paper art featuring some of the country’s most identifiable tourist attractions.
 They’re really creative and beautiful.

 Check out more souvenir items you can score for cheap at the Cho Dong Xuan in Hanoi: